ddmitov/perl-executing-browser/README.md

 * 100% of the browser screen area are dedicated to your HTML interface.
 * Multi-window application with resizable, fixed size or fullscreen mode windows.

-## Applications

-* Perl5 & JavaScript desktop applications with HTML4/5 & CSS2/3 GUI.
-* GUI for the Perl debugger.

-## Target Audience

-* Advanced users and Perl - JavaScript enthusiasts willing to create rapidly custom desktop GUI applications.
-* Perl developers willing to use the built-in Perl debugger in graphical mode.

 ## Compile-time Requirements

 GCC compiler and Qt5 headers from any standard Qt5 development bundle are the only compile-time requirements.
 Compiled and tested successfully using:
 * Qt Creator 2.8.1 and Qt 5.1.1 on 32-bit Debian Linux,
 * Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Debian Linux,